linka-cloud/k8s-dns-manager/README.md

 # Kubernetes DNS Operator

+**Project status: *alpha***
+Not all planned features are completed.
+The API, spec, status and other user facing objects are subject to change.
+We do not support backward-compatibility for the alpha releases.

+## Overview

-The DNS Operator define a new resource: DNSRecord.
+The DNS Operator allows managing DNS record directly from within a Kubernetes cluster by defining a new resource: DNSRecord.
 This resource is then used the CoreDNS k8s_dns plugin to serve the records stored inside Kubernetes.

 The supported records types are: